stskura/OrangeHRM/README.md

 </br>

 ## :page_facing_up: How to View the report
-&emsp;Use the following code to run see the report in the browser:\
+&emsp;Run the following code to open the report in the browser:\
 &emsp;&emsp;`npx playwright show-report`
 <br/>
 <br/>